MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/how-to/speech-to-text-basics/speech-to-text-basics-csharp.md

 ## Initialize a recognizer

 After you've created a [`SpeechConfig`](https://docs.microsoft.com/dotnet/api/microsoft.cognitiveservices.speech.speechconfig?view=azure-dotnet), the next step is to initialize a [`SpeechRecognizer`](https://docs.microsoft.com/dotnet/api/microsoft.cognitiveservices.speech.speechrecognizer?view=azure-dotnet).
 When you initialize a [`SpeechRecognizer`](https://docs.microsoft.com/dotnet/api/microsoft.cognitiveservices.speech.speechrecognizer?view=azure-dotnet), you'll need to pass it your `speechConfig`.
-This ensures that the credentials that the service requires to validate your request are provided.
+This provides the credentials that the speech service requires to validate your request.

 If you're recognizing speech using your device's default microphone, here's what the [`SpeechRecognizer`](https://docs.microsoft.com/dotnet/api/microsoft.cognitiveservices.speech.speechrecognizer?view=azure-dotnet) should look like: